COSIMA/cosima-recipes/README.md

 ### ACCESS-OM2-GMD-Paper-Figs
 Jupyter notebooks to reproduce (as far as possible) the figures from the [ACCESS-OM2 model announcement paper (*GMD*, 2020)](https://doi.org/10.5194/gmd-13-401-2020).
 These notebooks are mostly uncommented, but they should be functional.
 They are intended to demonstrate methods to undertake the calculations used in the paper.

+## Loading model output: use _intake_; avoid **deprecated** `cosima_cookbook`

+We are in the process of transitioning recipes from using the **deprecated** [cosima-cookbook](https://github.com/COSIMA/cosima-cookbook) infrastructure to load model output to using an [_intake catalogue_](https://cosima-recipes.readthedocs.io/en/latest/Tutorials/ACCESS-NRI_Intake_Catalog.html).
+That said, you will find recipes that use either method to access model data.

+We strongly urge you to transition to _intake catalogue_ and (pretty please 🥺) help us with converting all the recipes to using that!

 ## Conditions of use for ACCESS-OM2 output